-So I spent a lot of time the beach, and it wasn’t the kind of ocean you want to go swimming in.
+So I spent a lot of time on the beach, and it wasn’t the ocean you want to swim in.
 Like it’s the kind of ocean that will eat you.
-So I sat on the beach and watch the waves break.
-And I walked on the beach every morning, I’ve done a lot of work in my body trying to figure out ways to move different ways to move.
-And that’s been a huge release for me.
-Because I can’t feel pain on my left side, I can ask my left side to do a whole heck of a lot.
-So I have to be careful, I have a plate and six screws in my right side from where I broke my arm.
-And so I have a I have like a thing on my right side, not from the stroke, but because of this weakness of that.
+So I sat on the beach and watched the waves break.
+I walked on the beach every morning; I’ve done a lot of work in my body trying to figure out different ways to move.
+And that’s been a massive release for me.
+Because I can’t feel pain on my left side, I can ask my left side to do much.
+So I must be careful; I have a plate and six screws on my right side from where I broke my arm.
+And so I have an I have like a thing on my right side, not from the stroke, but because of this weakness.

-But one of the things that I love to do to release is to exercise and I need to sweat.
-Like I need to feel like I just stepped out of the shower with my clothes on.
-And that helps my mental health.
-So those are things those are like major things that I’ve done.
-And you know, the work that I do giving, giving people massages, it’s like you said, you step out of that I had a stroke, any pain, any discomfort I have in my body disappears completely.
-When I work on people.
-It’s like, Emily’s steps aside.
+But one of the things that I love to do to release is to exercise, and I need to sweat.
+I need to feel like I just stepped out of the shower with my clothes on, which helps my mental health.
+So those are things that are like significant things that I’ve done.
+And you know, the work that I do gives people massages, it’s like you said, you step out of that I had a stroke, any pain, any discomfort I have in my body disappears completely, when I work with people.
+It’s like Emily’s steps aside.
 And something else happens.
 I don’t even know what happens when I’m giving a massage.

-And then it’s over and I step back into my body.
-But it’s it’s a really amazing experience.
+And then it’s over, and I step back into my body.
+But it’s it’s a fantastic experience.
 And I found my true passion.
 And if I hadn’t had the stroke, I would not have come to this.
-So you know, it was I heard someone else say it was the worst thing.
-And the best thing that happened to me And it truly, truly was it was like, the universe was like shaking me like Wake the fuck up.
-It really was because that was not the path I was on.
-And it really just, I had to do this.
+So, you know, I heard someone else say it was the worst thing.
+And the best thing that happened to me, And it indeed, indeed it was like, the universe was like shaking me like Wake the fuck up.
+It was because that was not the path I was on.
+And it just, I had to do this.
 This is what had to happen.
 I guess.

-Maybe for thick head like me back then.
+Maybe for a thickhead like me back then.
 I think the nudge was just right.
-You know, I think it was just right three, after the first one, I didn’t really pay attention.
-Sure, I dealt with all the medical issues after the second one, I really paid attention because I couldn’t do anything anymore.
-And then after the third episode, after surgery, I just I was in the zone to really take the lesson on and, say okay, what now so the lesson was, about, you know, me reinventing myself said that I am not the person who was putting myself in harm’s way.
+I think it was just the right three; I didn’t pay attention after the first one.
+Sure, I dealt with all the medical issues after the second one; I paid attention because I couldn’t do anything anymore.
+And then after the third episode, after surgery, I just was in the zone to take the lesson on and say, okay, what now?
+So the class was about, you know, me reinventing myself and told that I am not the person who was putting myself in harm’s way.

-Because that’s what I was doing.
-And I wasn’t doing it by walking in front of cars, I was doing that by just living a life that is so far removed from how I think we should have been living our lives.
+Because that’s what I was doing, and I wasn’t doing it by walking in front of cars; I was doing that by just living so far away from how I think we should have been living our lives.
 And I say that talking about more the ancestral how we should have.
 And I’m okay with living in a city and all that thing.
 And I’m aware of what that does to me.
-So now what I’m doing is taking steps to not just be living my life without being aware of what’s happening to me is actually stopping.
+So now I’m taking steps not just to be living my life without being aware of what’s happening to me.

-And every once in a while paying attention and observing myself how I’m responding to people, how I’m acting, how I’m feeling about the work that I’m doing.
-And then making very small this is a case stroke survivors of making very small changes on a regular basis to help you navigate the path and get to a better version of your existence.
-Even though you’re dealing with stroke.
-And I get it, it’s tough and I and some people don’t worse than us get it.
-So very small changes.
-At the end, those small changes add up to a massive change.
-And then the next part of the key is to really look back and observe yourself and see how far you’ve come and celebrate how far you’ve come.
+Every once in a while, I pay attention and observe how I’m responding to people, how I’m acting, and how I feel about my work—and then make tiny this case of stroke survivors making minimal changes regularly to help them navigate the path and get to a better version of their existence.
+Even though you’re dealing with a stroke, and I get it, it’s tough, and I and some people don’t know worse than we call it—so, minimal changes.
+In the end, those small changes add up to a massive difference.
+And then the next part of the key is to look back and observe yourself, see how far you’ve come, and celebrate how far you’ve come.

-Because it’s not just a matter of knowing Okay, great.
-I used to be in a wheelchair now I’m not well, but look at how much you’ve achieved and how resilient you’ve been and what you’ve learned and how you’ve grown and now also celebrate that and tell people look how far I’ve come.
-And if you’ve got to do that on social media then do it there.
-If you have to do it in person to somebody do it there.
-If you have to buy yourself a cake and cut yourself a cake and sell celebrated do that.
+Because it’s not just a matter of knowing, okay, great, I used to be in a wheelchair, but now I’m not well, but look at how much you’ve achieved, how resilient you’ve been, what you’ve learned, and how you’ve grown.
+Now, also celebrate that and tell people how far I’ve come.
+And if you’ve got to do that on social media, do it there.
+Somebody can do it there if you have to do it in person.
+If you have to buy a cake, cut it, and sell it, do that.
 But don’t have the cake too often.
-Because too much cake is not good for stroke survivors.
+Because too much cake is not suitable for stroke survivors.

-So tell me about where people can find out more about you if they would like to connect with you.
+So please tell me where people can find out more about you if they want to connect.

 Yeah.
-So my website is bodysustainability.com.
-If you need to know how to spell sustainability, you should look it up.
+So, my website is bodysustainability.com.
+If you need to know how to spell sustainability, look it up.

 I will have all the links on the show notes.

-My Instagram name is Emily, Sarah Gable, and then I’m on Facebook.
-And I have a business page on Facebook as well.
-That’s body sustainability with Emily.
-And right now I’m doing a challenge.
+My Instagram name is Emily Sarah Gable, and I’m on Facebook.
+And I also have a business page on Facebook—that’s body sustainability with Emily.
+And right now, I’m doing a challenge.
 It’s 365 days a body rolling.
-And I put a video up every day of my personal practice to help me with whatever it is that I needed my day from physical discomfort to emotional discomfort to you know where I keep my balls.
+I put a video up every day of my practice to help me with whatever I needed, from physical discomfort to emotional discomfort to, you know, where I keep my balls.

-There’s all sorts of random things and how I share it with the world so that also on my Instagram.
+There are random things and how I share them with the world, which is also on my Instagram.